12 Trusted Home Remedies That Will Only Make You Worse

 Kitchen cures can seem harmless and certainly, food products can make gentle and effective beauty treatments (think: avocado or honey masks for skin and hair).
 But when someone has an injury or disease, natural products can do more harm than good.
-Svetlana Kogan, MD, a holistic physician based in Naples, FL, has unfortunately heard of many potentially dangerous cures for injuries, including applying egg whites to burns.
-Egg whites, especially organic ones, are full of bacteria and can introduce harmful contaminants to the body, including potentially salmonella.
+Svetlana Kogan, MD, a holistic physician based in Naples, Florida, has heard many potentially dangerous cures for injuries, including applying egg whites to burns.
+Egg whites, especially organic ones, are full of bacteria—including salmonella—which could lead to serious infections.
 Instead, minor burns can be treated at home with water and acetaminophen for pain.
-These are 14 healthy home remedies you can find in your kitchen.
+These are 20 headache home remedies you can find in your kitchen.

 Gargling with mouthwash

-The common cold continues to confound doctors and there’s not much sufferers can do except stay hydrated.
-But when the symptoms progress to an inflamed throat the common practice of gargling with mouthwash can do more harm than good.
+The common cold continues to confound doctors and there isn’t much sufferers can do except stay hydrated.
+But when the symptoms progress to an inflamed throat, indulging in the common practice of gargling with mouthwash can do more harm than good.
 “Gargling inflamed tonsils with mouthwash is actually very irritating to the area and does not have any effect on potential strep throat,” says Dr. Kogan.
 Her Rx for a sore throat?
 Warm liquids to soothe the inflamed area and get plenty of rest.

-You could be forgiven for thinking that money can indeed cure a variety of illnesses, or at least allow you to afford the best medical care.
-But some people literally use currency to try and cure ailments.
-For years, placing a coin or other hard, flat object on a baby’s belly to help heal an umbilical hernia has been a common practice in many cultures, but it is not safe.
-Dr. Fisher explains, “An umbilical hernia is a gap in the layer of muscle in the abdominal wall (called the rectus abdominus muscle),” explains Danelle Fisher, MD, a pediatrician in Los Angeles, CA. “The muscle usually grows together and the hernia goes away on its own in more than 90 percent of babies who are born with it.
+The best use for money when it comes to your health is paying your medical bills.
+But some people use currency to try and cure ailments.
+For years, placing a coin or other hard, flat object on a baby’s belly to help heal an umbilical hernia has been a common practice in many cultures—a very unsafe practice: “An umbilical hernia is a gap in the layer of muscle in the abdominal wall (called the rectus abdominis muscle),” explains Danelle Fisher, MD, a pediatrician in Los Angeles.
+“The muscle usually grows together and the hernia goes away on its own in more than 90 percent of babies who are born with it.
 Having an object strapped to the baby’s belly is not advisable because it can cause a skin infection and it doesn’t change the hernia or hasten its healing.”
 (Not to mention that coins can be pretty dirty and are a choking hazard for your baby.)
 So what should you do if your baby has an umbilical hernia?
 Nothing, aside from watchful waiting and consulting with your child’s pediatrician.

-Mother’s milk, often called “liquid gold,” is the best possible natural food for babies but its use as a healing agent lacks scientific studies.
-Although many moms claim their milk clears up skin conditions, it is unwise to apply another woman’s breast milk to an injury or infection.
-“Breast milk can transmit infectious diseases such as HIV and pumped breast milk if not stored properly can be contaminated and can actually introduce bacteria into an already infected area,” says Sarah Yamaguchi, MD, an obstetrician and gynecologist in Los Angeles.
-Dr. Yamaguchi instead advises patients suffering from infections or inflamed skin to keep the area clean and dry and seek medical attention.
+Mother’s milk is the best possible natural food for babies.
+Although many moms claim their milk clears up skin conditions, there’s no scientific proof of this, warns Sarah Yamaguchi, MD, an obstetrician and gynecologist in Los Angeles.
+“Breast milk can transmit infectious diseases such as HIV and pumped breast milk if not stored properly can be contaminated and can actually introduce bacteria into an already infected area,” says Dr. Yamaguchi.
+Instead, she advises, patients suffering from infections or inflamed skin should try to keep the area clean and dry and seek medical attention.

 In her work as an obstetrician, Dr. Yamaguchi has seen her fair share of women in the final stages of pregnancy who just cannot wait to have their baby.
 She has seen many women take castor oil believing it will jump-start labor.
-“Castor oil may help if you are constipated and need to pass a bowel movement, but it’s not going to help you go into labor and tastes awful,” she says.
-What’s a better solution for those suffering from constipation?
-Increasing fiber intake, including trying prunes and prune juice.
+“Castor oil may help if you are constipated and need to pass a bowel movement, but it’s not going to help you go into labor and it tastes awful,” she says.
 Here are 16 other common health products that could be dangerous.